stappersg/vBook/src/get-started/installation.md

 If your system is not supported or if these installation method are not suited for your usage, you can contact us by [opening an issue on github](https://github.com/viridIT/vSMTP/issues/new/choose) or by [joining the official discord server](https://discord.gg/N8JGBRBshf).

-Either way, you can download and build from source the project, see the [dedicated chapter](./source.md).
+You can download and build the project from source, see the [dedicated chapter](./source.md).

 ## Requirements

 ### Physical requirements

-The current release has been tested and deployed on x86/64 environments.
+The current release has been tested and deployed on x86/64 and ARMv7 architectures.

 ### Operating systems

-vSMTP is tested and deployed on Ubuntu Server 20.04 with kernel 5.4, but vSMTP **should be compatible** with any recent Linux distributions.
+vSMTP is tested and deployed on the latests Ubuntu Server LTS version, but vSMTP **should be compatible** with any recent Linux distributions.

 FreeBSD 13.x is supported using the latest port branch which includes Rust 1.60.
-NetBSD and OpenBSD supports are planned for Q1-2023.

 Microsoft Windows Server is not supported.